 Whilst the College endeavours to be proactive within the Wellbeing space, there are times when events and tragedies take place within our local and wider community which present challenges to individuals, families and groups.

 As a first level of support, students and their families are able to access the services of the College Counsellor.
-Vikki Merritt is available to meet with individuals or families and may be contacted at the College on (08) 9720 3318 or via her email at email@example.com.
+Miss Grace Youngs is available to meet with individuals or families and may be contacted at the College on (08) 9720 3318 or via her email at email@example.com.

-Alternatively, contact the College directly on (08) 9720 3300 to discuss any matter with a Head of Year or other senior member of staff.
+Alternatively, contact the College directly on (08) 9720 3300 to discuss any matter with a Head of Year or other senior members of staff.

 If your child is already accessing the services of a mental health professional, you should ensure that any new information is passed on to them.

-Students can contact the following helplines if needed:
+Students can also contact the following helplines if needed:

 Parents can contact the following helplines for additional support: